MightyHive/MH-GTM-Deployment-AWS/README.md

 Please note that in most cases, these two steps should be done by the admins from the clients' side since these are sensitive resources.

+## Security Measures
+1. HTTPS over SSL between the client's site and load balancer.
+2. Security group implemented to only allow traffic in port 443 to flow into VPC.